yogurt-foundation/yogurt-css-documentation/docs/flexbox/flex-wrap.md

 ## Flex Wrap

-Utilities for manipulating how flex items wrap.
+Utilities for creates how flex items wrap.

 ### Class